Denison Faber, 1st Baron Wittenham: Political career

 Faber was elected a Member of Parliament (MP) for York in a by-election on 6 February 1900, following the resignation of Lord Charles Beresford.
 He served until January 1910, when he lost his seat, and was again elected for Clapham from 1910 to 1918.

 He was appointed a Companion of the Order of the Bath in 1905.

 On 29 June 1918, he was elevated to the peerage as Baron Wittenham, of Wallingford in the County of Berkshire.

 Personal life

 Faber married, in 1895, Hilda Georgina Graham, youngest daughter of Sir Frederick Graham, 3rd Baronet, of Netherby in Cumberland, and granddaughter of the 12th Duke of Somerset.
 The marriage was childless.

 He purchased Howbery Park, a mid-19th century house near Wallingford.

+Shortly after his election in 1900, he reportedly donated £1000 (approximat value £106 000 in 2025) to the restoration of York Minster and the York Minister Organ Fund.

 He died on 1 February 1931, aged 78, when the barony became extinct.
 He is buried with his brother Edmund in Brompton Cemetery in London.
 The monument is currently (2014) concealed behind shrubbery on the east side of the main entrance path from the north but has had a low tunnel created through which it may be viewed.